 Hawaii’s overpopulation example #1: Population Density

 Population density is a strong economic indicator of how many people are packed into one square mile.
 It is used as a metric for measuring the severity of overpopulation and how the population is dispersed in a fixed area.
-According to data from the U.S. Census Bureau, Hawaii’s population per square mile as of the latest 2010 census is 211.8 people.
-That was in 2010.
-The next national census is set for 2020 so we’ll have a better idea of what the current population density is like in 3-4 years.
+According to data from the U.S. Census Bureau, Hawaii’s population in 2010 per square mile was about 212 people.
+In 2019, that number was 220.
+That represents the total population divided by the land mass in square miles for the entire state of Hawaii.
+It’s important to realize that each county has its own population density.
+In Hawaii, each island is its own county.
+We have provided the population densities for each island below for comparison.
+The next national census is set for 2020 so we’ll have a better idea of what the current population density is like in about a year.
 To compare population density in your town, you can go to the U.S. Census Bureau and get an accurate comparison.
 This can help conceptualize how packed Hawaii is, compared to your current town.

 Hawaii overpopulated example #2: Poverty Rate

 Poverty rate is another economic indicator of how dense an area is.
 Although it’s not as accurate as population density statistics, it can show you how many people are “living on the street.”
 Homelessness is attributed to several factors, one of which is housing availability.
-According to data from the U.S. Census Bureau, Hawaii’s poverty rate is 9.8% as of the recent 2010 census.
-Compared to the national poverty rate of 11.8%, Hawaii is pretty average.
+According to data from the U.S. Census Bureau, the state’s poverty rate in 2010 was 9.8%, compared to the national poverty rate of 11.8%.
 But again, if you’re thinking of moving to Hawaii, it would be a good idea to compare the poverty rate in your town on the same U.S. Census Bureau site as I linked above.